-The Group of 20 leading economic nations (or G20, for short) accounts for roughly two-thirds of the world population and 80 percent of world trade.
-Its leaders meet twice a year, mainly to discuss economic issues.
+The G20 summit in the northern German city of Hamburg was held from July 7-8.
+The Group of 20 leading economic nations accounts for roughly two-thirds of the world population and 80 percent of world trade.

 The G20 came to replace the G8 group of wealthiest countries in 2009.
 Member states: Argentina, Australia, Brazil, Canada, China, European Union, France, Germany, India, Indonesia, Italy, Japan, Mexico, Russia, Saudi Arabia, South Africa, South Korea, Turkey, United Kingdom, United States.
 This page is a collection of DW's latest content on the G20.

 On July 20 1969, millions tuned in to watch Neil Armstrong and Buzz Aldrin walk on the moon.
 But those astounding images on TV didn't come from NASA space headquarters in the US.
 Instead, they were beamed by a radio telescope in the middle of an Australian sheep farm.

 On July 20, 1944, a German army officer named Claus Schenk Graf von Stauffenberg tried to assassinate Adolf Hitler.
 The bomb he planted went off, but the Führer survived.
 Stauffenberg and his accomplices were executed immediately afterwards.
 But what ended up happening to their families?
 And, 75 years on, what do eyewitnesses still remember of that day?

 Jocelyn Aquiatan has been campaigning to protect indigenous rights in the southern Philippines for more than 20 years.
 She's the executive director of the Intercultural Organizations Network for Solidarity and Peace (ICON-SP) in Mindanao — a resource-rich part of the country where hundreds of indigenous people have been displaced by mining projects.